fabrizio-pasti/esqlj-elastic-jdbc/README.md

 Elastic indices are managed like SQL Tables.
 Elastic aliases are managed like SQL Views.

 Query on index / alias containing special character like '*', '-', '.' need to be double quoted.
+For example 'SELECT * FROM ".test-index*"'
+Field and alias containing special characters like '-' must also to be double quoted.

-Document identifier "_id" is returned like a column and mapped like primary key on metadata info
+Document identifier "_id" is returned like a column and mapped on MetaData like primary key.
+This column is also available on Where condition for matching query (=, !=)

-Like where filter is implemented using terms wildcard Elastic Query (https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-wildcard-query.html)
+Like filter is implemented by Wildcard Elastic Query (https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-wildcard-query.html)

-Select joining actually not supported.
+About SQL implementation see below section 'Support matrix and conventions'

 ## Types